Parkinson School, a place of support and information

 Influence of intestinal health on Parkinson's and MS: New findings from the University Medical Center Magdeburg

-The importance of gut health to the human body goes far beyond digestion.
-Researchers at the University Medical Center Magdeburg have discovered that the intestinal microbiome can have a decisive influence on the development of chronic inflammatory and neurodegenerative diseases such as multiple sclerosis (MS) and Parkinson's.
-This article presents the latest findings from the research group “Translational Neuroimmunology and Neurodegeneration” led by Prof. Dr. med.
-Aiden Haghikia described in more detail.
+The importance of gut health for the human body goes far beyond digestion.
+Researchers at the University Medical Center Magdeburg have discovered that the gut microbiome can have a decisive influence on the development of chronic inflammatory and neurodegenerative diseases such as multiple sclerosis (MS) and Parkinson's.
+This article describes in more detail the latest findings from the research group "Translational Neuroimmunology and Neurodegeneration" led by Prof. Dr. med.
+Aiden Haghikia.

 One multivitamin per day